ReproductiveEndocrinologyMetabolism/Endo.R/README.md

 Eriksson, G., Li, C., et al. Single-Cell Profiling of the Human Endometrium in Polycystic Ovary Syndrome: Uncovering Disease Signatures and Treatment Responses.
 Manuscript (2024)

+For validation of the snRNA-seq data. spatial RNA-sequencing (Stereo-seq) was performed.
+This repository also contains code used for the analysis.

-# Description
+## Description
-Below are instructions on how to build the project directory required for the pipeline, required input and description about the scripts
+Below are instructions on how to build the project directory required for the snRNA-seq and Stereo-seq pipeline, required input and description about the scripts.

+# 10X snRNA-seq of endometrium
 ## Project directory
 Create a project directory and copy the scripts to it.